 Nexcess can make your WordPress site faster with:

-- A built-in CDN with 22 locations.
+- A built-in Edge CDN powered by Cloudflare with over 280 locations.

 - Advanced caching for ultra-fast loading.